-If a party does not return the list within the time specified, or for any reason strikes more than the allowed number of names provided for above, all persons named therein shall be deemed acceptable.
-From among the arbitrators whose names remain on both lists and in accordance with the designed order of mutual preference, the AAA shall invite the acceptance of an arbitrator to serve.
+If a party does not return an arbitrator list within the time specified, or for any reason strikes more than the allowed number of names provided for above, all persons named therein shall be deemed acceptable.
+From among the arbitrators whose names remain on both lists and in accordance with the designed order of mutual preference, the AAA shall invite an arbitrator to serve.